TROMBONE TIPS FOR PLAYERS & STUDENTS - From NorlanBewley.com

 Copyright Norlan Bewley 1999

-We are developing new series of Video Lessons for trombone, euphonium, baritone, and tuba players.
-We'd like to hear from you on what you think so we are offering free downloads of these lessons for your evaluation and comments.
+We are developing new series of Video Lessons for euphonium, baritone, tuba and trombone players.
+We'd like to hear from you on what you think so we are offering these lessons for your evaluation and comments.
 I'd appreciate your feedback.